 Massachusetts employers must carry workers’ compensation insurance to provide medical benefits and partial wage replacement to employees after a job injury.
 Workers’ comp benefits are payable regardless of who is at fault for the accident.

 Even with these laws, many dedicated Boston workers find it difficult to obtain workers’ compensation benefits despite having a legitimate job injury.
-If you’re struggling to apply for workers’ compensation or have already been denied, Kelly & Associates Injury Lawyers can help.
+If you’re struggling to apply for workers’ compensation or have already been denied, Michael Kelly Injury Lawyers can help.

 Our Boston workers’ compensation lawyers are experienced, accomplished, and ready to fight the insurance company for every dollar you are owed.
 Call or contact us today for a free consultation.